Glug Events hosted another evening of great talks over at the Shoreditch Townhall.

-The evening started out with Professor Andrew Chitty who leads the UK government’s largest investments into the Creative Industries.
+The evening started with Professor Andrew Chitty, who leads the UK government’s most significant investments into the Creative Industries.
 Editor Eliza Williams, advertising industry legend Sir John Hegarty, Jaguar Director of Design Ian Callum, M&C Saatchi’s Worldwide Head of Culture & Inclusion Sereena Abbassi, Katherina Tudball Creative Director over at branding agency Superunion.

 The tech on the show was:

-Cute Circuit – Sound Shirt Demonstration – You know the T-shirts in the markets that light up to the sounds around you basically this guy had an app that controlled the sound displayed on the T-shirt.
+Cute Circuit – Sound Shirt Demonstration – You know the T-shirts in the markets that light up to the sounds around you this guy had an app that controlled the music displayed on the T-shirt.
 Reminded me of T-shirts sold in Cyber Punk in Camden.

-Mativison – VR Gig experience – I was unable to see this one because I was volunteering and handing out the free booze (One for me one for you)!
-But if I were to create a VR experience I would create a Rock Star experience.
-Where you’re on stage but you also have 7.1 surround sound headphones so you can feel through sound and experience the atmosphere.
-But also what would be amazing if you could smash up your guitar or any musical instrument for that matter.
+Mativison – VR Gig experience – I was unable to see this one because I was volunteering and handing out the free beer (One for me one for you)!
+But if I were to create a VR experience, I would create a Rock Star experience.
+Where you’re on stage, but you also have 7.1 surrounds sound headphones so you can feel through sound and experience the atmosphere.
+But also what would be fantastic if you could smash up your guitar or any musical instrument for that matter.
 I wouldn’t recommend stage diving.